asagi4/comfyui-prompt-control/doc/syntax.md

 `AND` can be used to create "prompt segments".
 By default, it works as if you had combined the different prompts with `ConditioningCombine`.

-It is also used with regional prompting to separate different prompts; see `MASK` and `ATTN` below.
+It is also used with regional prompting, see `MASK` and `COUPLE` below.

 Prompts can have a weight at the end:
 ```